You are here

 A modified POI check is required for the following:

-- a claimant for service pension, or CSHC where disability pension or veterans supplement are in payment, but the claimant has not contacted DVA for a number of years, or a full POI check has not previously been carried out, and
+- a claimant for service pension, or CSHC where Disability Compensation Payment or veterans supplement are in payment, but the claimant has not contacted DVA for a number of years, or a full POI check has not previously been carried out, and

-Note: No POI is required where a person is already receiving DFISA and their age pension payment is being transferred from Centrelink to DVA.
-This is because the person's identity was proven at the time of the initial claim for adjusted disability pension from DVA.
+Note: No POI is required where a person's age pension is being transferred from Centrelink to DVA.
+This is because the person's identity was proven at the time of the initial claim for Disability Compensation Payment from DVA.
 The only exception to this is where a full POI has not previously been carried out, or where the person has not contacted DVA for a number of years and the delegate is not reasonably satisfied as to their identity.

 Documents to satisfy modified proof of identity requirements